flossy83/CalibrationTools/Readme.md

 ### Calibration Tools
 ---

+#### About

+Calibration Tools is a Windows application which manages your monitor calibration.
+It was created to allow more control over monitor calibration.

 #### Features

 * Create and edit monitor calibration files: adjust backlight, white balance, overall gamma, shadow detail gamma, 10-band gamma, s-curve, highlights.